Joining IdWARN

 Promotion of mutual aid and assistance meets Office of Energy Management requirements.

 Small water and wastewater utilities often do not have a large inventory of emergency response equipment.
-Through IdWARN you can have access to equipment from larger communities when you need it.
+Through IdWARN, systems have access to equipment from larger communities it's necessary.